Stages of Grief: Not One-Size-Fits-All

 The initial reaction to loss includes a feeling of shock.
-Learning someone you love is gone creates a numbness and fills a person with doubt.
+Learning someone you love is gone creates numbness and fills a person with doubt.
 This is a form of emotional protection and can last for weeks.
-The time experienced often reflects the suddenness of the death, but there is no cookie cutter recipe for grief.
+The time experienced often reflects the suddenness of the death, but there is no cookie-cutter recipe for grief.
 It’s not uncommon for someone to go through the shock phase throughout the duration of funeral preparation simply to get through the process.

 The next stage of grief reflects the stubbornness of the human spirit.
 The mind goes into a state of denial to avoid the pain and reality of loss.
 A person can deny a loved one’s passing for weeks no matter the circumstances around the death.
 People experience other kinds of denial as well.
 For instance, a grieving person may deny that the loss affects them in a serious manner.
-Denial is a type of self-preservation much like shock.
+Denial is a type of self-preservation much like a shock.
 A person’s experience with the stage helps shelter them from the eventual pain and ensuing stages of grief.

 3. Guilt & Pain

 As a person begins to feel the full realization of someone’s death, their numbness leads the way to extreme emotional pain and suffering.
 Guilt often accompanies this pain.
 A person may feel survivor’s guilt or a constant sense of “what might have been.”
-They may feel remorse over missed opportunities or things they did or didn’t do with their loved one before their passing.
+They may feel remorse over missed opportunities or things they did or didn’t do with their loved ones before their passing.
 It’s important to experience the full depth of pain when going through grief.
 Masking this stage with alcohol or drugs only makes things worse in the long run.